-The Scotian Shelf is not considered seismically active.
+The western North Atlantic margin is considered stable with few slope instabilities and the Scotian Shelf is not considered seismically active.
 The largest fault zone in the region is the Cobequid-Chedabucto-southwest Grand Bank fault zone which is northeast of the Scotian Shelf and Laurentian Channel (Pe-Piper and Piper 2004).
 Within the past ten years there have been approximately 100 earthquakes in the Nova Scotia offshore which ranged between 1.8 and 4.3 magnitude (Earthquake Canada 2021).
 These mainly occur along the Laurentian Slope Seismic Zone which is adjacent to the Study Area (Earthquake Canada 2021).
 The 1929 Grand Bank earthquake, that initiated a tsunami, originated in this zone.
+Also, there is evidence that slopes within the Laurentian Fan levee have instabilities that could fail without an external trigger (Normandeau et al. 2019b).
 Submarine slope failures in the geological record, pore pressures, and earthquakes in the area are crucial factors when considering slope instability in the Scotian Slope region (MacKillop et al. 2019).
-Canada-Nova Scotia Offshore Petroleum Board Middle and Eastern Scotian Slope and Sable Island Bank Strategic Environmental Assessment (Final) Wood Project #: TE211002 16 November 2021